Welcome to the Club (Fear the Walking Dead): Plot

-Virginia sends Alicia and Strand to a warehouse full of walkers covered in sticky molasses as a punishment where she tests them.
-Charlie also appears in the warehouse who was punished for trying to escape from the warehouse.
-Sanjay, a prisoner who already experienced the deaths of his companions and several pioneers, arrives to the warehouse.
-Suddenly, Dakota appears to help them escape from the warehouse, causing the death of two pioneers who tried to capture her and take her to Virginia.
+Virginia sends Alicia and Strand to a warehouse full of walkers covered in sticky molasses as a punishment.
+Charlie also appears in the warehouse, punished for trying to escape.
+Sanjay, a prisoner who already experienced the deaths of his companions, also arrives.
+Dakota appears to help them escape, causing the death of two pioneers who try to capture her.
 Strand murders Sanjay for being a coward and together with Alicia, Janis, and Charlie, they manage to successfully subdue the walkers.

-Later, Virginia praises Strand for his work of eliminating the walkers from the warehouse and gives him a key and a very important position for the community.
+Later, Virginia praises Strand for his work in eliminating the walkers from the warehouse.
+She gives him a golden key-pin and an important position.
 Strand sends Alicia elsewhere and says goodbye to her.
-Strand tries to convince Daniel about his true self but he ignores him again.
-Daniel leaves the community and is attacked by a walker, when he is suddenly saved by a mysterious man who reveals himself to be Morgan Jones.
+Strand tries to convince Daniel about his true motive but Daniel rejects him again.
+Daniel leaves the community and is attacked by a walker.
+He is saved by a mysterious man who reveals himself to be Morgan Jones.